 Decodable, Predictable and ‘Real’ Books:

-Another widely circulated piece of misinformation is that teachers who use a high-quality phonics programme, engage in the ”rather cruel” (Goouch & Lambirth.
-2007 p39) practice of ”hiding other text that does not fit phonics teaching”.
-Teachers are even said to ”forbid” (Wyse.
-Twitter/X) the use of so-called real books until children have ”cracked the phonic code” (Hileryjane blog 27/01/10).
-Certainly, as high-quality phonics teaching positively excludes the use of whole word memorisation and multi-cue word-guessing, beginning readers are not expected to use predictable-text scheme books or ‘real’ books when practising reading independently.
-By Year 3 virtually all children should be able to read age-appropriate ‘real’ books independently.
+A widely circulated piece of disinformation is that teachers who use a high-quality phonics programme engage in the ”rather cruel” (Goouch & Lambirth.
+2007 p.39) practice of ”hiding other text that does not fit phonics teaching”.
+Phonics teachers are even said to ”forbid” (Wyse.
+Twitter/X) the use of so-called real books (uncontrolled spellings) until children have ”cracked the phonic code” (Hileryjane blog 27/01/10).
+Certainly, as high-quality phonics teaching positively excludes the use of whole word memorisation and multi-cue word guessing, beginning readers are not required to use predictable-text scheme books or ‘real’ books when practising decoding independently.

-In England, the DfE has mandated the use of programme-linked decodable books in Reception and KS1:
+In England, the DfE has mandated the use of programme-matched decodable books in Reception and KS1:

 ”The texts and books children are asked to read independently should be fully decodable for them at every stage of the programme.”